Lovin' You: Critical reception

-Tim Greggs of AllMusic was impressed with Shanice's voice, and compared her vocal abilities to that of Mariah Carey and Minnie Riperton.
+Tim Greggs of AllMusic was impressed with Shanice's voice, and compared her vocal abilities to that of Minnie Riperton.
 Greggs felt that her version of Riperton's song was "somewhat" comparable to the original.
-Larry Flick from Billboard called it a "shimmering rendition", where "her youth gives the song a lovely, innocent quality that should prove refreshing and irresistible to top 40 and urban radio programmers alike."
+Larry Flick from Billboard magazine called it a "shimmering rendition", where "her youth gives the song a lovely, innocent quality that should prove refreshing and irresistible to top 40 and urban radio programmers alike."
 He added, "Track also provides Shanice with an opportunity to flex her formidable vocal range."
 Clark and DeVaney from Cashbox named it a "quality" cut from the Inner Child album.
-A reviewer from People Magazine described the cover as "cherubic", while Wilson & Alroy's felt it was lacking adequate emotion, though they noted that Shanice was able to handle the technical difficulties of the song.
-Michael Eric Dyson from Rolling Stone opined that the singer "preserves the immediacy and simplicity of the original while adding color and nuance with an altered note here, a vocal flourish there."
+A reviewer from People magazine described the cover as "cherubic", while Wilson & Alroy's felt it was lacking adequate emotion, though they noted that Shanice was able to handle the technical difficulties of the song.
+Michael Eric Dyson from Rolling Stone opined that the singer "preserves the immediacy and simplicity of the original while adding color and nuance with an altered note here, a vocal flourish there".